bradshjg/gh-enterprise-cloud-migrator/README.md

-# gh-enterprise-to-cloud-migrator
+# gh-enterprise-cloud-migrator

-Web UI for managing GitHub Enterprise Server to GitHub Enterprise Cloud migrations
+Web UI for managing GitHub Enterprise Cloud migrations

 ## How it works